 - ¼ cup heavy cream

 - ½ teaspoon Worcestershire Sauce

 - ¼ cup white wine

 - Preheat oven to 400 degrees F. Line a large baking sheet with foil or parchment paper.
 Place the salmon filet on the baking sheet.

 - In a small bowl, combine breadcrumbs, Parmesan, garlic, salt, pepper and herbs.
 Mix well.
 Add melted butter and mix.

 - Spread herb/butter mixture over the top of the salmon filet and press down slightly.

 - Transfer salmon to oven and bake 10-12 minutes or until salmon is cooked through and crust is golden.
 If necessary, turn the oven to broil for 1-2 minutes, but watch closely so crust doesn’t burn.

 - Melt butter in a medium skillet over medium heat.
 Sprinkle butter with flour and whisk until smooth, 1-2 minutes.
 Continue whisking while slowly pouring in the milk, cream and pepper.
 Whisk until sauce is smooth.
-Add the Dijon mustard, crushed bouillon cube and Worcestershire sauce.
+Add the wine, Dijon mustard, crushed bouillon cube and Worcestershire sauce.
 Continue cooking over medium-low heat, stirring constantly until the sauce thickens.

 - Leave sauce in the pan and cover the pan with a paper towel (to absorb any excess moisture).
 Be sure paper towel doesn’t touch the sauce.
 When ready to use, remove the paper towel and reheat the sauce.
 Serve immediately.